• About Us

 Do you need a copy of your Florida driving record for employment or insurance purposes?
 Find out what kind of driving record you need and how to get it.

-If you just want to check the status of your license, you can do that for free through the website of the Florida Department of Highway Safety and Motor Vehicles.
+If you just want to check the status of your license, you can do that for free through the Florida-authorized driving website.

 Types of Florida Driving Records